Flexible constraint satisfiability and a problem in semigroup theory

 Part \ref{part:sat} contains the most technical sections of the article.
-We build off the work of Gottlob \cite{got} to establish a series of results about robust satisfiability, culminating in the \texttt{NP}-completeness of 2-robust monotone 1-in-3 3SAT; see Theorem \ref{thm:SP2}.
-The result also shows that the universal Horn class generated by the $2$-element relational template for monotone 1-in-3 3SAT (which consists of the single ternary relation $\{(1,0,0),(0,1,0),(0,0,1)\}$ on the set $\{0,1\}$) has \texttt{NP}-complete membership problem.
-As alluded to above, every boundary separating the non-satisfiable instances from those that lie in this universal Horn class has \texttt{NP}-hard membership problem.
-Along the way, we reprove the \texttt{NP}-completeness of deciding flexible $3$-colourability; this is Theorem \ref{thm:G3C}.
-We prove this for graphs in which every edge lies within a triangle and show also that the flexibility of colouring extends slightly further to a kind of edge flexibility: for any two edges, we show that aside from a few obvious special cases where the range of colours are limited, otherwise we can always use $2$ colours in total amongst the two edges, and also $3$ colours; see Proposition \ref{pro:edgerobust}.
-The main difficulties relate to the triangulation of edges, however this is the detail we require for a reduction into monotone 1-in-3 3SAT.
+We build off the work of Gottlob \cite{got} to establish a series of results about robust satisfiability, culminating in the \texttt{NP}-completeness of 2-robust positive 1-in-3SAT (Theorem \ref{thm:SP2}).
+The result also shows that the universal Horn class generated by the $2$-element relational template for positive 1-in-3SAT (which consists of the single ternary relation $\{(1,0,0),(0,1,0),(0,0,1)\}$ on the set $\{0,1\}$) has \texttt{NP}-complete membership problem.
+In fact, as alluded to above, it shows that every class of 1-in-3 satisfiable instances that contains the finite members of this universal Horn class has \texttt{NP}-hard membership problem.
+Along the way, we prove the {\texttt{NP}-completeness of $3$-robust NAE3SAT (Theorem \ref{thm:3robNAE}), and reprove the known \texttt{NP}-completeness of deciding flexible $3$-colourability (Theorem \ref{thm:G3C}).
+This last theorem is proved for graphs in which every edge lies within a triangle, a nontrivial extension of the previous proof in~\cite{AGK}, and we are also able to demonstrate} that the flexibility of colouring extends slightly further to a kind of edge flexibility: for any two edges, we show that aside from a few obvious special cases where the range of colours is limited, we can otherwise always use $2$ colours in total amongst the two edges, and also $3$ colours; see Proposition \ref{pro:edgerobust}.
+The main difficulties of the proof relate to the triangulation of edges, however this is the detail we require for a reduction into positive 1-in-3SAT.